jhpyle/docassemble/_docs/fields.md

 `datatype: checkboxes` will show the [`choices`](#choices) list as checkboxes.
 The variable will be a [`DADict`] (a type of [dictionary] specific to **docassemble**) with items set to `True` or `False` depending on whether the option was checked.
-No validation is done to see if the user selected at least one, regardless of the value of `required`.

 {% include side-by-side.html demo="fields-checkboxes" %}